Niessy/domluna.me/content/blog/meta-learning/index.md

 ![reptile gradient updates](./reptile_grad.png)

 This a Reptile update after training for 3 gradient steps on task data.
 Note with Reptile there's no train and test data, just data.
-The direction of the gradient update (blue arrow) is directly in the direction towards $phi_i$.
+The direction of the gradient update (blue arrow) is directly in the direction towards $\phi_i$.
 It's kind of crazy that this actually works.
 Section 5 of the [Reptile paper](https://arxiv.org/abs/1803.02999) has an analysis showing the gradients of MAML, FOMMAL and Reptile are similar within constants.

 Here's the code for Reptile.